 We use prompt tuning as the formula for the text classification task, which reformulates the downstream task into cloze questions through a textual prompt $\bm{x}_{\text{p}}$ \cite{petroni-etal-2019-language, brown2020language}.
 Specifically, a textual prompt consists of an input sentence, a template containing \texttt{[MASK]}, and two special tokens (\texttt{[CLS]} and \texttt{[SEP]}):

 where $\bm{x}$ is the input sentence.

 The Pretrained Language Model(PLM) takes the textual prompt $\bm{x}_{\text{p}}$ as input and utilizes contextual information to fill in the \texttt{[MASK]} token with a word from the vocabulary as the output.
 The output word is subsequently mapped to a label $\mathcal{Y}$.
+Following \citet{wu-shi-2022-adversarial}, we use ``\{good,bad\}'' as the label words.
 Finally, given an labeled dataset $\mathcal{D}^{\mathcal{T}} = \{ (\bm{x}_i, y_i)\}_{i=1}^n$, the PLM is finetuned by minimizing the cross-entropy loss.
 The objective of prompt tuning can be defined as the following formula:

 where $y$ denotes the gold label, and $\theta_\mathcal{M}$ denotes the overall trainable parameters of the PLM.